Coral Spawning: Nature’s Underwater Spectacle

 Possible sites we visit:

-The central section of the Great Barrier Reef offers some of the best spots for diving and snorkeling.
+The central section of the Great Barrier Reef offers some of the best spots for diving and snorkelling.
 Our experienced crew will select the best sites to visit on the day based on weather conditions and most likelihood for corals to spawn.

 Peacock Bommie at Davies Reef rises from depths of over 30m up to 5m from the surface.
 Schools of fusiliers, fairy basslets and snappers explode around you, as larger pelagic fish cruise past.
 Waft away clouds of glassfish to uncover pipefish, cleaner shrimp, and count the number of coral cod.